 All incoming CRP students are offered a 6-hour training program in GIS during Professional Development Week, held the week before the beginning of fall semester.
 Students learn to add and overlay GIS data layers, select spatial features, and make basic map layouts.
 They also learn the basics of Microsoft Excel, Adobe Illustrator, and Adobe PhotoShop.
 As their final assignment, they develop a poster that includes their GIS maps and also photographs, charts, and text elements.
 Professional Development Week does not teach students comprehensive proficiency in GIS or how to apply GIS to planning issues.
 The training program is designed to prepare students with no previous GIS experience for future GIS training in subsequent CRP classes.

 Proficiency level: Exposure to basic GIS tools and analysis methods.

 Introduction to GIS

-Introductory-level training in GIS is provided in the required core methods course, “Introduction to Viz-Com and GIS,” which is offered in the spring semester of the first year of the MSCRP program.
+Introductory-level training in GIS is provided in the required core methods course, “Introduction to Visual Communications and GIS,” which is offered in the fall semester of the first year of the MSCRP program.
 This course incorporates instruction in SketchUp and other 3D modeling software, web-based design and visualization solutions, Adobe Suites tools, as well as introductory-level training in GIS.
 In addition, 2-3 week intensive short courses in GIS are occasionally offered and may be required for admission to some courses.

 Proficiency level: Introductory-level training in principal GIS tools.